Danielkoz/Danielkoz/README.md

 ## Objective

 My journey in information technology has led me to develop a strong passion for cybersecurity, and I am now focused on transitioning into the field.
-With a BTEC Level 3 National Foundation Diploma in IT, the Google Cybersecurity Certification, and hands-on training from a Cybersecurity Bootcamp, I have been building practical experience in network security, ethical hacking, and threat analysis.
+With a BTEC Level 3 National Foundation Diploma in IT, the Google Cybersecurity Certification, and hands-on training from a Cybersecurity Bootcamps, I have been building practical experience in network security, ethical hacking, and threat analysis.

 I’ve worked on projects involving Wireshark for network traffic analysis, penetration testing using Metasploit, and security monitoring techniques.
 My goal is to apply these skills in towards a CyberSecurity Analyst, where I can actively contribute to detecting and mitigating cyber threats.